raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 ### **Overview:**

-You're training an AI system called an **LLM** that uses your stories to answer questions, and make a podcast with AI voices.
+You're training an AI system called an **LLM** to make a podcast with AI voices and answer questions.
 But an LLM like NotebookLM doesn’t actually think, or understand *anything*: it just guesses what should come next in a sentence.

 The higher the 'temperature' set for the LLM, the wilder its guesses get.
 Your creators will now use dice rolls to generate a story like an LLM and control the story's **temperature**!